CFD Trading: A Complete Guide to Contracts For Difference

 Generally, the Asian session is the quietest for most instruments.

-CFDs are also a useful tool for short-term trading, giving you the opportunity to capitalise on short-term price movements in the stock, index or commodity markets, without having to put up a large starting investment.
+CFDs are also a useful tool for short-term trading, allowing you to capitalise on short-term price movements in the stock, index or commodity markets, without having to put up a large starting investment.

 If you are thinking about short-term trading, or even scalping, it is important to choose a CFD broker that offers fast execution speeds for their trades.
 A good broker should be able to execute trades in less than a second, which is essential in fast-moving markets.